This Social Studies GED Study Guide explains how to prepare for the GED Social Studies Test.

 Social Studies covers numerous topics related to the U.S. and World History, Geography, Civics & Government, Environmental Science, Economics, and Contemporary Global Issues.

 You may very well get all set for the GED Social Studies subtest by reviewing and studying, for example, basic history, but please note that over 50 percent of the Social Studies questions will be asking specific questions about provided graphics or an accompanying text.
+This is your free GED History study guide to the History GED section.

 Just read the question and what is presented very carefully.
 There’s no need to worry if a topic is unfamiliar or challenging to you.
 All the things you must know to come to the right answer option will be right there, right on that page!